How to Measure and Understand Heart Rate

 Listen to Your Heart

-So learn to calculate your resting heart rate and max heart rate so that you can figure out your target heart rate.
+Learn to calculate your resting heart rate and max heart rate so that you can figure out your target heart rate.
 Understanding heart rate will make your workout will be enjoyable, effective and safe as long your heart rate stays within your target heart rate range.
-So calculate your target heart rate and get started on your fitness journey.
+Calculate your target heart rate and get started on your fitness journey.
 Book a session with Gloveworx today to Become Unstoppable!